smartdevicelink/sdl_evolution/proposals/NNNN-NextRpcIndication.md

 		Outlines information about the next RPC that will be triggered.
 	</description>
 	<param name="nextFunctionID" type="FunctionID" mandatory="true"/>
-		<description>The next Function (RPC) that will be triggered by the selecting the current option/command/choice etc.</description>
+		<description>The next function (RPC) that will be triggered by selecting the current option/command/choice etc.</description>
 	</param>
 		<param name="nextInitialText" type="String" maxlength="500"  mandatory="false"/>
 			<description>This lets the HMI know what the initialText of the next RPC is going to be to help the loading user experience.</description>